-Emily Pendleton focuses her practice on construction and commercial litigation.
-She has experience in defending, analyzing and preparing lien, bond, and other construction related claims.
-In addition, she has assisted in the resolution of cases through both trial and alternate dispute resolutions.
+Emily Pendleton focuses her practice on complex construction and commercial disputes.
+She has experience in all aspects of construction related claims including defects, delays, bonds, liens, change orders, force majeure, warranty, default, retainage, and more.
+She has assisted in the resolution of cases through both trial and alternate dispute resolutions.

 Emily received her J.D., summa cum laude, from South Texas College of Law Houston, where she served as Editor in Chief of the South Texas Law Review.
 While in law school, she also served as a judicial intern for the Honorable David Hittner of the United States District Court for the Southern District of Texas.